apache/seatunnel/docs/en/connector-v2/sink/Phoenix.md

 | max_retry_backoff_ms         | Int | No | 3000 |

 ### connect_url [string]
-Two ways of connecting Phoenix with Java JDBC.
-One is to connect to zookeeper through JDBC, and the other is to connect to queryserver through JDBC thin client.
 > USE Phoenix (Thick) Driver JDBC URL Refer to a Case: `jdbc:phoenix:localhost:2182/hbase`

 > USE Phoenix (Thin) Driver JDBC URL Refer to a Case: `jdbc:phoenix:thin:url=http://localhost:8765;serialization=PROTOBUF`

 ### user [string]
 userName